bostonhuman/mobile-portfolio/README.md

 ### Optimization main.js

-* Reduced the number of pizza element
+* Reduced the number of pizza element.
-* Restore the width and height as the background pizzas
+* Restore the width and height as the background pizzas.

 ![1](https://cloud.githubusercontent.com/assets/18538482/15690183/57b7c8f0-2750-11e6-9c70-56a3a11e8efc.png)

-* Improved animation
+* Improved animation.
 * The best option is making two loops, one for the phases (0 to 4) and the other for the positions (0 to items.length).

 ![2](https://cloud.githubusercontent.com/assets/18538482/15690226/9a4a3b80-2750-11e6-8013-ecdf79e26fea.png)
 ![3](https://cloud.githubusercontent.com/assets/18538482/15657655/c88ccf4c-2680-11e6-81d5-ef58d01b3bb7.png)

-* Resized pizzas: resize the pizzas in under 5ms
+* Resized pizzas: resize the pizzas in under 5ms.
 Using getElementsByClassName() is faster than querySelector() or querySelectorAll().
 * Use `elements[0]` is better than `document.getElementsByClassName("randomPizzaContainer")`.
 This technique
 is to avoid accessing the DOM multiple times.

 ![3](https://cloud.githubusercontent.com/assets/18538482/15686266/7a67e514-273d-11e6-8c8f-98a19d6339f0.png)

-* Prefer getElementById() over querySelector()
+* Prefer getElementById() over querySelector().

 ![4](https://cloud.githubusercontent.com/assets/18538482/15686365/e71ace1a-273d-11e6-8326-6afba0d3e351.png)